General Resources

 FROM THE DOCTORS

 Dr. John Sarno is the original mind-body doctor, though is work focused primarily on back pain and chronic pain.
 His work inspired the work of many others listed on this page.
-His books are helpful for understanding that this stuff works , and supposedly there are people who recovered just from reading about his theories (I was not one of those people, and I’m suspicious that they really exist).
+His books are helpful for understanding that this stuff works , and supposedly there are people who recovered just from reading about his theories (I was not one of those people, and I’m skeptical that they really exist).
 I found the books helpful, but they don’t tell you how to do the work.

 Dr. Howard Schubiner has created Freedom from Chronic Pain and Unlearn Your Pain , which are both helpful.
 He has a lot of resources on his sites, and you can also pay for some of his programs, although I didn’t, so I can’t vouch for them.